andrewchambers/bupstash/doc/man/bupstash-put.1.md

   number of levels, `?` matches a single character, `[…]` matches a single character from a given character set (and can also be used to escape the other special characters: `[?]`).

+* --exclude-if-present FILENAME:
+  Exclude a directory's content if it contains a file with the given name.
+May be passed multiple times.
+  This will still backup the folder itself, containing the marker file.
+Common marker file names are `CACHEDIR.TAG`, `.backupexclude` or `.no-backup`.

 * --send-log PATH:
   Path to the send log file, defaults to one of the following, in order, provided the appropriate environment variables are set, `$BUPSTASH_SEND_LOG`,